 It was a John Doe summons that started the investigation which ultimately lead to the record $780 million fine against UBS in 2009.
+(More on that below including how one whistleblower received a $104 million whistleblower reward.)
 UBS isn’t the only bank to have received a John Doe summons, however.
 HSBC and several other banks are widely believed to have received one or more such information requests.

-Earlier this spring a federal judge in San Francisco approved a John Doe summons seeking information from FirstCaribbean International Bank.
-Unlike UBS and HSBC, which have branches in the United States, FCIB has no property or locations in the U.S. Without a physical presence in the U.S., the court could find itself without jurisdiction to enforce the summons.
+Buoyed by their early successes, in 2013 a federal judge in San Francisco approved a John Doe summons seeking information from FirstCaribbean International Bank.
+Unlike prior John Doe bank summonses, FCIB had no property or locations in the U.S. Without a physical presence in the U.S., the court could find itself without jurisdiction to enforce the summons.
 In a novel twist, the IRS served the summons on Wells Fargo which served as a correspondent bank for FCIB.
 By targeting Wells Fargo, the IRS was able to track wires and transfers from the U.S. to FCIB.